BigBrotherBot/big-brother-bot/b3/docs/user_documentation/userguide/users_groups.rst

 Users are assigned to groups and each group has a level.
 Commands can be ran by users that have the minimum level needed to use the command.

-Most commands for user and group management provided by the admin plugin.
+Most commands for user and group management provided by the :ref:`admin plugin <plugin-admin>`.

 .. _groups-default: